 Your shower also can get mighty cold mighty quickly when an appliance that uses hot water – such as the dishwasher or clothes washer – suddenly diverts hot water from the trunk line, away from your shower.
 This, too, can be painful.

-You have several options to avoiding the pain of a too-hot or too-cold shower:
+You have several options to avoid the pain of a too-hot or too-cold shower:

 - Ask family members not to flush when the shower is running